Brussels Court of Appeal Prohibits Transfer of Salah Abdeslam to France: Legal Analysis

 All this hullabaloo, which does not leave the victims indifferent, who have better understood, often in their flesh, that justice was the best, and above all the only, substitute for revenge, leads to an observation and two questions.
 The observation is contained in a few words and no longer surprises many people: those who most vomit up Western civilization and everything that makes it humanity (the Age of Enlightenment and what it has bequeathed to us, reason, law, a certain conception of justice) are the first to appropriate it, and to take up arms when it serves their interests.
 We’ll never get tired of it… or maybe, at this rate, we’ll get tired of it soon.

 First question: has justice been done, and done well?
-A trial, which everyone remembers, hailed as being the most beautiful and the best response that a rule of law could offer to barbarism.
+A trial, which everyone remembers, hailed as being the most beautiful and the best response that a rule of law might offer to barbarism.
 Ten months at the end of which the debate on the just and proportionate sentence was rich in the contradiction between a very well-argued and convincing accusation in its arguments on the incompressibility of the life sentence, and a defense, as independent in spirit as it is free in his means and his words, to oppose it.
 And finally, a deliberation, a judgment, a solid motivation: justice rendered in the name of the sovereign people.
 Except for a few grumpy people by nature or profession, an irreproachable court decision.

 The law does not allow, even in its plasticity, to do anything: it will be enough for Belgian judges not to make a mistake in the applicable text, which still seems possible.